plebbit/plebbit-js/README.md

   updatedAt: number // timestamp in seconds the IPNS record was updated
   protocolVersion: '1.0.0' // semantic version of the protocol https://semver.org/
-  signature: Signature // signature of the CommentUpdate by the sub owner to protect against malicious gateway author?: { // merge commentUpdate.author with comment.author
+  signature: Signature // signature of the CommentUpdate by the sub owner to protect against malicious gateway author?: { // add commentUpdate.author.subplebbit to comment.author.subplebbit, override comment.author.flair with commentUpdate.author.subplebbit.flair if any
-    banExpiresAt?: number // timestamp in second, if defined the author was banned for this comment flair?: Flair // mod can edit an author's flair
     subplebbit: SubplebbitAuthor
   }
 }